4305 N Garfield St # 221 Midland, TX 79705

 Cleaning your dentures is an important part of your daily oral hygiene routine.
 It is important to maintain cleanliness to reduce the risk of plaque build-up, gum infections, and discoloration.
 Here are some steps to help you clean your dentures:

 1. Fill a clean sink or bowl with warm (not hot) water.
-Place your dentures into the water and let them sit for 10-15 minutes.
+Place your dentures into the water and let them sit for 10 to 15 minutes.
 This will help loosen any accumulated food, dirt, or plaque on the dentures.

-2. Using a soft bristle brush and a mild, non-abrasive cleanser (like denture cleaner or mild dish soap), thoroughly clean your dentures on both the inside and outside surfaces.
+2. Using a soft bristle brush and a mild non-abrasive cleanser (like denture cleaner or mild dish soap), thoroughly clean both the inside and outside surfaces.
 Take particular care when cleaning around clasps, brackets, or other parts.
 Using an interdental brush to floss between dental crowns can also be beneficial to clean hard-to-reach spaces.

-4. To ensure a complete cleaning, you can also soak your dentures overnight in a solution consisting of one part white vinegar and two parts of warm (not hot) water.
+4. To ensure a complete cleaning, you can also soak your dentures overnight.
+Y can use a solution consisting of one part white vinegar and two parts of warm (not hot) water.
 This helps to remove deeper stains, disinfect the dentures, and reduce odors.

 5. After soaking overnight, rinse your dentures again before putting them back in your mouth.

-Following these simple steps once a day will help keep your dentures clean and comfortable.
+Following these simple steps once a day will help your dentures stay clean and comfortable.
 If you wear implant-secured dentures, you should brush and floss them just like natural teeth.

 Get a confident smile with dentures at Michael C. Courter, D.D.S.
 Our dental office serves patients in Midland County, and the Permian Basin.
 Call Dr. Courter today for treatment at 432-287-9531 or schedule a dental consultation with him online.
 We look forward to seeing you at your next dental visit.